burtonr/blog/content/posts/feature-roadmap.md

 # The Road Home
 > Home is where you make it

 The analogy of feature implementation and road systems is not perfect.
-A road system needs those country roads so people can drive from thier house to their friends house without leaving the pavement.
+A road system needs those country roads so people can drive from their house to their friends house without leaving the pavement.
 In feature development, we can stop at building out the Interstate.
 Sometimes, the cost for implementing more complete features is too high, or not valuable enough.
 This analogy can help in the planning process to know how much effort should be invested early on.
 You can start the work and build out an Interstate, then later decide if you need more and should invest in building out a highway or even country roads.
 You can also skip ahead from building an Interstate to building out those country roads if that's what you decide.

 My team has found this analogy easier to discuss than the other common analogy of "t-shirt" sizing.
 Because the road system can better relate to number of users affected rather than amount of work.
 Work effort is difficult to estimate, but knowing that you can skip some complexity to allow a majority of users most of what they need means that the work is less difficult (generally speaking).